trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

   - `two_particles_exponential_initial_state.cpp`: Time evolution of two free particles in a box with periodic boundary conditions.

+**Python and MATLAB Interfaces**

+The CPU and SSE kernels are accessible from Python and MATLAB.
+The Python version is available on the [Python Package Index](https://pypi.python.org/pypi/trottersuzuki).

 Compilation & Installation
 --------------------------
-The code was tested with the GNU Compiler Chain (GCC) and with Intel compilers.
-An MPI implementation is required for compiling.
+The code was tested with the GNU Compiler Chain (GCC), with Intel compilers, and with Visual Studio.
 The unit testing framework is separate and it requires [CppUnit](http://sourceforge.net/projects/cppunit/) to compile.
 To use the GPU-accelerated version, CUDA and a GPU with at least Compute Cabapility 2.0 are necessary.

+**Building on Linux**

 If you clone the git repository, first run